MicrosoftDocs/memdocs/memdocs/intune/fundamentals/free-trial-sign-up.md

 ### View Intune free trial details

-To view the Intune product details for your free trial, use the following steps:
+If you haven't already viewed your Intune free trial details, view these details using the following steps:

 1. Sign in to the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?LinkId=698854).
 2. Select **Home** > **Subscription** > **Your products** > **Products** > **Microsoft Intune Trial**.